Lucy Suchman

+Career

 Before coming to Lancaster, she worked for 22 years at Xerox's Palo Alto Research Center (PARC) in California, where she held the positions of principal scientist and manager of the Work Practice and Technology research group.
 While at PARC, she conducted an influential ethnographic study, using video, of office workers and research scientists struggling to use a copy machine.

 Suchman is a graduate of the University of California, Berkeley, obtaining her BA in 1972, MA in 1977, and Doctorate in Social and Cultural Anthropology in 1984.
 While at Berkeley, she wrote her dissertation critiquing the AI planning model as a basis for interactive interface design.
 She also studied procedural office work to understand how it was similar to and different from a program, and how assumptions about the work informed the design of information systems.

 Research

 Suchman's early research was heavily influenced by ethnomethodology.
 Suchman's book, Plans and Situated Actions: The Problem of Human-machine Communication (1987), provided intellectual foundations for the field of human-computer interaction (HCI).
 She challenged common assumptions behind the design of interactive systems with a cogent anthropological argument that human action is constantly constructed and reconstructed from dynamic interactions with the material and social worlds.

 She has made fundamental contributions to ethnographic analysis, conversational analysis and Participatory Design techniques for the development of interactive computer systems.

 An updated version of the book was published in 2007.
-This second edition, called Human-Machine Reconfigurations: Plans and Situated Action, included five new chapters exploring developments in the field of computing and social studies technology since the mid-1980s.
+This second edition, called Human-Machine Reconfigurations, included five new chapters exploring developments in the field of computing and social studies of technology since the mid-1980s.
 Specifically, Suchman addressed the relationship and interactions between humans and machines with a focus on the idea of human-like machines.
 Her later research is dedicated to problems of autonomy and control in human-technology interaction with emphasis on autonomous weapon systems.